 The Secretary or his designee shall keep minutes of every Board meeting.

-Section 4.7 Quorum; Action by Directors; Abstentions; Proxies; Seated Directors; Actions Without a Meeting; and Meetings by Telephone.
+Section 4.7 Quorum; Action by Directors; Abstentions; Proxies; Seated Directors; and Meetings by Telephone.

 (a) Except as may be otherwise specifically provided by law, the Certificate of Formation or these Bylaws, at all meetings of the Board, fifty percent (50%) of the Seated Directors shall constitute a quorum for the transaction of business; and abstentions do not affect calculation of a quorum.